EENI Global Business School

 Why study “Islam and Business”?.

-The “Universal Declaration of Human Rights” United Nations (1948) has been very criticized by many Muslims especially from Sudan, Pakistan, Iran, and Saudi Arabia, because does not take into consideration the cultural, religious and historical reality, not only of Islam but all the non-Western countries, and therefore they classify it as a declaration of the West.
+The “Universal Declaration of Human Rights” United Nations (1948) has been very criticized by many Muslims especially from Sudan, Pakistan, Iran, and Saudi Arabia, because does not take into consideration cultural, religious and historical reality, not only of Islam but all non-Western countries, and therefore they classify it as a declaration of West.

-Therefore, in 1990, all the member countries of the Organization of Islamic Cooperation adopted the Cairo Declaration on Human Rights in Islam that is mainly based on the Sharia and the concept of “Islam as the representative of Allah on the earth.”
+Therefore, in 1990, all the member countries of the Organization of Islamic Cooperation adopted the Cairo Declaration on Human Rights in Islam that is mainly based on the Sharia and the concept of “Islam as representative of Allah on the earth.”

 “The fundamental rights and universal freedoms in Islam are an integral part of Islam.”

-The reference to the Sharia in the Cairo Declaration is continuous, in some cases, the rights of women are lower than men's, and based on the concept of the supremacy of Islam.
+The reference to Sharia in the Cairo Declaration is continuous, in some cases, the rights of women are lower than men's, and based on the concept of the supremacy of Islam.

-The family is the pillar of the society.
+The family is the pillar of society.

-the woman is equal to man in human dignity.”
+The woman is equal to man in human dignity.”

 The Universal Declaration of Human Rights can be considered as universal or as Western-Christian, and the Cairo Declaration as Muslim.
 There is not any Hinduism or Buddhist declaration.